BretStateham/headlesspi/README.md

 Again, you likely completed this already if you completed the Adafruit Tutorial above, but to ensure we are all starting from the same place:

 1. Use the steps from the [Test & Configure](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/test-and-configure) page of "[Adafruit's Raspberry Pi Lesson 5.
 Using a Console Cable](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable)" tutorial to connect to your Raspberry Pi over the USB to Serial cable using a terminal program on your computer.

 1. Login to the Pi:

-    > **Note**: You may need to press the `ENTER` or key on your keyboard in the terminal once connected to get to the login prompt.
-Also, if you have already changed the credentials on your Pi, use those instead.
+    > **Note**: You may need to press the `ENTER` or key on your keyboard
+    > in the terminal once connected to get to the login prompt.
+Also,
+    > if you have already changed the credentials on your Pi, use those instead.

     - User Name: `pi`
     - Password: `raspberry`

+---

+<a name="updateraspbian"></a>

+## Update Raspbian

+Before we start using our new Raspbian image, we should make sure it is up to date.

+1. First, update the list of packages for `apt-get`

+    ```bash
+    sudo apt-get update
+    ```

+1. Then upgrade any packages that need it:

+    > **Note**: Depending on your network speed, and the performance of your SD card, this can take some time to complete.

+    ```bash
+    sudo apt-get -y upgrade
+    ```

 ---